b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 *Hint.
 This task may be seen as correct ordering of different objects.
 As always you may reduce the problem to a smaller one.
 For instance think how many different orderings of 3 beer do we have.*

+### Exercise 3 {#sec:statistics_intro_exercise3}

+Do you still remember our tennis example from @sec:statistics_intro_tennis, I hope so.
+Let's modify it a bit to solidify your understanding of the topic.

+Imagine John and Peter played 6 games, but this time the result was 1-5 for Peter.
+Is the difference statistically significant at, let's be crazy, $\alpha$ = 0.15.
+Calculate the probability (the famous p-values) for one- and two-tailed tests.

 To be continued...

 ## Statistics intro - Solutions {#sec:statistics_intro_exercises_solutions}